 Italian is a Romance language and when spoken has a flowing, musical resonance.
-Using the language on a daily basis is a great way to learn quickly if such opportunity exists.
-Alternatively, there is a wide variety of great audio books and podcasts available online to help get a head start.
+Using the language on a daily basis is a great way to learn to speak Italian quickly.
+There is also a wide variety of great audio books and podcasts available online to help get a head start.

-The primary language spoken in Italy is Italian however there are many other dialects that can be found throughout the different regions of the country.
-Italian became the country’s official language in 1861 and has become widely adopted by most of its inhabitants since then.
+The primary language spoken here is Italian however there are many other dialects that can be found throughout the different regions of the country.
+Tuscan Italian became the country’s official language in 1861, when all the unified countries located on the boot-shaped peninsula became one single nation - Italy.
+Furthermore, the Italian language and has become widely adopted by most of the country's inhabitants since then.

 The official Italian alphabet only contains 21 letters, compared to the 26 found in the English alphabet.
-The letters J, K, W, X and Y are not included however, they may still be found in the proper names of people and places as an exception.
-There are also many similarities between the French language and Italian and anyone with a good background in French should find learning Italian easy.
+The letters J, K, W, X & Y are not included, however - they may still be found in the proper names of people and places as an exception.
+There are a few similarities between speaking Italian and French languages and, so anyone with a good background in French should find learning Italian easy.

-When learning Italian, one thing will become quite clear, very quickly.
-This is a language that uses a lot of vowels.
-There are two words which use 8 vowels consecutively, ghiaiaiuolo and cuoiaiuolo meaning a merchant of gravel and a merchant of leather.
+When taking the time to learn to speak Italian, one thing will become quite clear quickly - this is a language that uses a lot of vowels.
 There are also many words that you will come across that contain double consonants and learning to pronounce these words may be one of your challenges.

-Italians are a friendly and social group of people and will go out of their way to try and communicate with you.
-Having a good knowledge of the most common Italian words and phrases will be an excellent way to learn about the country, the culture and meet new and interesting people.
+Having an adequate knowledge of the most common Italian words and phrases will be an excellent way to communicate while here and learn about the country, the culture while meeting new and interesting people.
 Whether your Italian is perfect or a little bit unpolished, the people you meet are sure to encourage and appreciate your effort.
 So, why not give the language a try?
 After all, as the saying goes, “when in Rome”!